apostrophecms/uploadfs/README.md

 uploadfs
 ========

-uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs can also resize and autorotate uploaded images. uploadfs includes both S3-based and local filesystem-based backends.
+uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs can also resize, crop and autorotate uploaded images. uploadfs includes both S3-based and local filesystem-based backends.
 The API offers the same conveniences with both backends, avoiding the most frustrating features of each:

 * Parent directories are created automatically as needed (like S3)
 * Content types are inferred from file extensions (like the filesystem)